-- 1. Asynchronous Events Model: The first model of communication is based on an asynchronous event model, in which agents may post events and messages and listen for events and messages from other agents.
-This model is used for normal priority messages, background tasks, and events not requiring immediate responses.
-Furthermore, this model is used to facilitate agent mobility by storing messages for agents in transient. - 2.
-Group Oriented Model: The second model allows agents to cooperate and collaborate with each other toward a common set of goals.
+- 1. Asynchronous Events Model: This model is based on an asynchronous event model, in which agents may post events and messages and listen for events and messages from other agents.
+It is used for normal priority messages, background tasks, events not requiring immediate responses, and to facilitate agent mobility by storing messages for agents in transient. - 2.
+Group Oriented Model: This model allows agents to cooperate and collaborate with each other toward a common set of goals.
 It is used to facilitate group communication and to provide a versatile communication conduit. - 3.
-Inter-Agent Synchronous Model: The third model allows for direct inter-agent messaging that provides the ability for two or more agents to communicate directly with each other.
+Inter-Agent Synchronous Model: This model allows for direct inter-agent messaging that provides the ability for two or more agents to communicate directly with each other.
 It is used to facilitate real-time messaging and immediate delivery of alert and notification messages.